30 May 2018

 The proof.
 There’s much, much more

 Other things that Kit Marlowe was supposed to be, possibly: an atheist, a blasphemer, a bravo, a buggerer, a counterfeiter, a duellist, an epicure, an heretic, a papist, a rake, and Shakespeare.
-Quite the list for someone who didn’t see thirty years, and it might explain why not.
+Quite the list for someone who didn’t see thirty years, which might explain why not.
 Kit was barely out of Cambridge and his teens during my tenure as scribeherd at Fisher’s Folly but he could have been any or all of those things, excepting the last.
 I don’t judge him.
 A lot of those avocations were applied by slander or libel if not fact to me as well.
 Some still are (we’ll get to that).
 Though I was never a coiner.

 Whatever fate befell him, Marlowe’s work remains: the too-short list including Doctor Faustus, Tamburlaine, The Passionate Shepherd (“Come live with me and be my love”), his translation of Ovid’s Amores, and a few more.
 At the end of this post you’ll find some lines from his Edward II, but the work I want to look over closely is one that’s usually overlooked.Back in February (2018) as I wrestled with my recollections of Mary Stuart’s 1586 trial, it dawned on me that one of the justices I served with at Fotheringhay later became the subject of Marlowe’s (possibly) last completed work.
 I made a note to write about it, and here we are.

 Kit wrote his parvum opus near the end of 1592, five months before his (let’s assume) unfaked death.
 Twelve short lines in Latin hexameter, an epitaph for a prominent judge who had just died.